BIGJRA/BIGJRA.github.io/rejuv.md

     -   Calm Mind

-This one honestly isn’t too bad, but her team does make good use of the field.
+This one honestly isn't too bad, but her team does make good use of the field.
 Her Mega Alakazam will outspeed most Pokemon and its field boosted Psychic is brutal, so you want to find some way to outspeed and one shot it.
 Watch out for the Assault Vest pair - they can eat up super-effective moves easily and hit back with wide coverage.
-If you’ve gotten this far though this battle won’t be too much trouble.
+If you've gotten this far though this battle won't be too much trouble.

 Relationship Point Choices:
 - You okay?
 (Melia +2)
 - What's up?
 (Neutral)
 - Can we leave now?
 (Melia -1)

 ## Aevium (Alt.
-Future) - FutureA1
+Future)

-After the battle, you’ll be whisked away.
+After the battle, you'll be whisked away.
 After a few scenes, head up and into the cave.
 After you regain control, talk to Amber in the garden, then Kenneth in the cave.
 Go to sleep.

-Next, you’ll regain control in a jail cell on the Renegade ship.
+Next, you'll regain control in a jail cell on the Renegade ship.
 Talk to Granny to get blankets, then to Kenneth, then to the egg.

 Head down one level and avoid the shattered glass as you beat grunts.